 Intel Arc B580

 The Arc B580 remains one of the most interesting value propositions in the current market.
 At around $250, it delivers 1080p and entry-level 1440p performance that competes with cards costing significantly more from the established players.
-Intel’s XeSS 2 upscaling has matured considerably, and driver support has improved to the point where the early instability concerns that defined the first Arc generation are largely behind it.
+Intel’s XeSS 2 upscaling has matured considerably.
+And driver support has improved so much that the early instability of the first Arc generation is largely behind it.

-The B580 is the honest recommendation for anyone building a gaming PC on a tight budget in 2026 who wants to play modern titles at 1080p high settings without compromising constantly.
+The B580 is the honest recommendation for anyone on a tight budget in 2026.
+It plays modern titles at 1080p high settings without constant compromise.

 AMD RX 9060 XT

-AMD’s answer to the budget segment delivers strong rasterization performance and competitive 1080p to 1440p capability at a price point that undercuts Nvidia’s offerings at the same tier.
+AMD’s answer to the budget segment delivers strong rasterization performance and competitive 1080p to 1440p capability.
+Better still, its price undercuts Nvidia’s offerings at the same tier.
 FSR 4 support broadens its effective performance ceiling in supported titles.
-It runs warm under sustained load, and cooling solution quality varies by board partner, so checking individual card reviews before buying is worthwhile.
+It runs warm under sustained load, and cooling quality varies by board partner.
+So checking individual card reviews before buying is worthwhile.

 Mid-Range Tier: $300 to $550